ethanellison/homelab/README.md

 **How to select in VS Code:**
 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).
-2. Type and select "Dev Containers: Open Folder in Container..."
+2. Type and select \"Dev Containers: Open Folder in Container...\"
 3. Choose the `.devcontainer/kubernetes` option.

 ### 2. Docker Compose Devcontainer